Every Animal. Every Bushel — Traced.Tracked.

 • Livestock movement reporting

-• Grain loss measurement
+• Grain traceability documentation

 • RFID + premises management